talmai/rpi-watchtower/README.md

 # Watchtower for RPI

 A process for watching your Docker containers and automatically restarting them whenever their base image is refreshed.
-Originally forked from [watchtower](https://github.com/v2tec/watchtower)
+Originally forked from the impressive code at [watchtower](https://github.com/v2tec/watchtower), but modified to properly run on a RPi revision 0010 (Q3 2014	B+).
+This includes cross-compiling watchtower for ARM, and re-packaging the Dockerfile.

 ## Overview